teobot/GameGuide/readme.md

 ## Introduction
 ### What is this project?
 This project is a computer game review website.
-This project uses the PHP language more specifically the PHP framework called CodeIgnitor and follows the MVC framework.
+This project uses the PHP language more specifically the PHP framework called CodeIgniter and follows the MVC framework.
 It also includes a Node.Js server that allows users to chat to each other in real time.

 ### What grade did you get? - **✨100%✨**
 I got **✨100%✨**, I put a lot of effort and time into this project and I believe it came out really well.